yuxshao/learn-gamedev/Introduction to Game Development.md

 ##### Checkpoint

-You can download the GM project with everything up to this step [here](../resources/checkpoints/menu/6_pause.gmz).
+You can download the GM project with everything up to this step [here](../resources/checkpoints/menu/6_pause.gmz) for Windows, or [here](../resources/checkpoints_mac/menu/6_pause.gmz) for Mac.

 <a href="#top" class="top" id="last-words-level4">Top</a>
 ##4.5 A Few Last Words